StateLibraryVictoria/metadata-clean-up/README.md

 - fixes indicators.
 - fixes 655 trailing punctuation on $2 gmgpc subject headings.
 - Generates a final merged MARC record in an output director with a MarcEdit validation report and MARC Text File (.mrk).
-Requests user input for output filename and creates a MarcEdit validation report in the same direcotry.
+Requests user input for output filename and creates a MarcEdit validation report in the same directory.

 ### In development scripts